Joeboy/PicoLV2/README.md

 I like the idea that one day it might run on something a bit more suitable, like a beefier ARM board with integrated audio IO.
 I'm open to collab on this!

-## LV2
+## LV2 plugins

 I can't claim to be an expert on plugin formats, but [LV2](https://lv2plug.in/) seems very open and extensible, and I kind of know it already.

 There are lots of LV2 plugins out there.
-I'm hoping that at least some of the simpler effects plugins might just work with minimal changes.
-So far the only "real" plugin I've (kind of) ported is ams-lv2.
-There are some ad-hoc testing plugins in the [plugins/](plugins) folder, which I'll probably remove later.

-At this point it's uncertain how practical it'll be to port existing LV2 plugins.
-They're obviously intended for real computers and might be too heavy for the Pico.
-If that's the case we get to write specialized PicoLV2 plugins.
+I've made exploratory efforts at porting some of them and it seems quite promising.
+The mda piano / epiano were a bit problematic, I had to downsample the samples to get them to fit.
+The ams vco3 had to be optimized to run quickly enough, which theoretically could affect the sound (although I doubt it's noticeable).
+I haven't actually tested most of what I ported.

+Some plugins will be basically impossible to get working, in particular:

+- anything that needs more than 520Kb of SRAM, ie. long samples or delay lines
+- anything that can't be made to run fast enough
+- anything that doesn't make its source code available

 There's also an open question - if I fork a plugin and make it work with PicoLV2, should I use the same URID?
 It's _fundamentally_ the same plugin, but